Afrola/MUN-MEU-List/README.md

 # MUN-MEU-List

-This repo tracks upcoming MUNs and MEUs.
+This repo tracks upcoming MUNs and MEUs open to students at university level.

 To add one to the list, please submit an issue or fork this repo and submit a pull request.
 Keep them organized first by date and then alphabetically.
 Or send me a message [here](http://theartisangeek.tumblr.com/ask).